 COURSE OUTCOMES: Applied biotechnology is a paper which includes a diverse range of fields like assisted reproductive technology, nanotechnology, forensics, microfluidics, biosensor design and biomimetics.
-This gives students the ability to understand a wide variety of application and career oriented subjects.
+This gives students the ability to understand a wide variety of application and career-oriented subjects.

-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Gain an understanding of the issues behind infertility, the physiology of reproduction, principles and techniques of ART, cryobiology and latest developments in the field.
-CO 2 Classify nanostructures based on their structure and properties.
-CO 3 Understand the synthesis and characterization of nanomaterials as well novel areas of research in the field.
-CO 4 Synthesize silver, zinc oxide and ferromagnetic nanoparticles in the laboratory and determine their biological activity.
-CO 5 Recognize the various concepts of the new emerging technologies.
-CO 6 Gain knowledge in designing a microfludics systems by analysing various parameters and its applications.
-CO 7 Realize the concept of Biomimetics and its various commercial applications.
-CO 8 Understand the basics of forensic science and also perform simple experiments like hair microscopy to put their investigative and deducing skills to the test.
-CO 9 Identify the ways to create an accurate, quick but cost effective diagnostic kit for a certain disorder or infection.
-CO 10 Understand the importance of diagnostics and its applications.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Describe the issues behind infertility, the physiology of reproduction, principles and techniques of ART, cryobiology and latest developments in the field.
+CO 2 Classify nanostructures based on their structure and properties and appraise the novel applications of this technology.
+CO 3 Synthesize silver, zinc oxide and ferromagnetic nanoparticles in the laboratory and determine their biological activity.
+CO 4 Design a microfludics systems by analysing various parameters and its applications.
+CO 5 Identify the ways to create an accurate, quick but cost-effective diagnostic kit for a certain disorder or infection.
+CO 6 Employ the basics of forensic science to perform simple experiments like hair microscopy and put their investigative and deducing skills to the test.